Use a Wizard to Configure the Firebox for Mobile VPN with SSL

 - Click Next.

-The Define the virtual IP Address pool page appears. - Specify a virtual IP address pool subnet to use for client connections.
-For best practices that can help you to avoid IP address conflicts, see Manually Configure the Firebox for Mobile VPN with SSL.
+The Define a virtual IP address pool page opens. - Specify a virtual IP address pool subnet to use for client connections.
+For best practices that can help you to avoid IP address conflicts, go to Manually Configure the Firebox for Mobile VPN with SSL.

 - Click Next.